lofibipbop/Inventory-Tiles/README.md

 # Inventory Tiles
-Shows tiles on each inventory slot

-Contains options to show the outlines of tiles or to fill them in as well as changing the color and opacity
+This plugin shows tiles on each inventory slot.
+By default it shows the outlines of each tile in white; however, there are options to change the color or fill the tiles instead.